Overview

 How to Use This Data:

-- Focus on increasing high-value traffic sources (e.g., organic and paid).
+Focus on increasing high-value traffic sources that also produce strong engagement.

 2. Organic Website Ranking